janiswalser/Tutorium_18-19/README.md

 In case you’re wondering, **JavaScript has nothing to do with Java**, it’s an unfortunate name choice but we have to live with it.

+## Links / Quellen
+List of Resources, which I think could be helpful.

 1. **where to learn**